Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: The algorithm

 \subsection{The parallel implementation}

-Algorithm~\ref{algo-ls-chaos} is very well suited for parallel programming even if the external loop (line~\ref{a:outer}) is a backward time iteration and cannot be easily run in parallel.
-For a fixed time $T_k$, there are two ways of introducing parallelism. \begin{enumerate}[(i)] \item The coefficients of the truncated Wiener chaos expansion can be computed in parallel.
+\JL{The key computational trick of our algorithm is that the chaos coefficients $\lambda$ are written as independent expectations and can therefore be parallelized both across $\alpha$ and the number $M$ of Monte Carlo samples.
+Simply put, Algorithm~\ref{algo-ls-chaos} can be reduced to computing several independent Monte Carlo averages and is therefore very well suited for parallel programming.} For a fixed time $T_k$, there are two ways of introducing parallelism. \begin{enumerate}[(i)] \item The coefficients of the truncated Wiener chaos expansion can be computed in parallel.
 For two multi-indices $\alpha, \beta \in \spaceIndex[\sigma_k]$, the computations of $\hl^M_{k,\alpha}$ and $\hl^M_{k, \beta}$ are independent and can therefore be carried out simultaneously.
 The update of all the $\htau_k^{p,n,(m)}$ can also be performed in parallel.
-This approach looks very promising provided that the cardinal of $\spaceIndex[\sigma_k]$ is large enough, at least larger than the number of available computing resources.
+This approach looks very promising provided that the cardinality of $\spaceIndex[\sigma_k]$ is large enough, at least larger than the number of available computing resources.
 Note that

-where we recall that $\sigma_k \to 0$ when $k to 0$.
+where we recall that $\sigma_k \to 0$ when $k \to 0$.
 This approach will be efficient for large enough $k$ but will inevitably fail to scale when $k$ decreases, ie for smaller dates.